TheNeuronProject/ef.js/README.md

 (maybe) An elegant HTML template engine & basic framework

-ef.js is a static template framework for browsers, which you can write your UI without concerning about the logic, or writing logic without concerning about the UI.
+ef.js is a static template framework for browsers with which you can write your UI without concerning about the logic, or writing logic without concerning about the UI.

-ef.js also provides a simple template-engine which helps you create component modules with data binding at ease, but you can also use your favourite template-engine if it can be parsed into ef.js's AST.
+ef.js also provides a simple template-engine assisting you in creating component modules with data binding at ease, while you may also apply your favourite template-engine compatible with ef.js's AST.

 [Official Website (WIP)](https://ef.js.org)